Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/conclusion.md

 All of this discussion, however, assumes that we have already determined our network's choice of parameters to produce a low mean RMSD for our training set.
 But how can we find this best choice of parameters in the first place?

-* All of this, however, assumes that we have already determined our choice of parameters.
-We would like these parameters to minimize the mean RMSD on the training dataset.
-But how do we find these parameters to begin with?

 ## Exploring a parameter space

-* We can think of every parameter in a neural network as a coordinate of a vector, so that every choice of parameters in such a network corresponds to a point in an enormous dimensional space.
+Every neural network contains a collection of hundreds of thousands or more input weights.
+We can think of each of these weight parameters as the coordinate of a very long vector in a very high-dimensional space.

-* Most of the points in this space, from the perspective of classifying data, are garbage.
-A tiny number of the vast infinitude of these points will provide a good result on our training set.
+From the perspective of producing low mean RMSD between output and classification vectors for a collection of training data, the vast majority of the points in this space (i.e., choices of weight parameters) are worthless.
+Among this vast infinitude, a tiny number of these points will provide a good result on our training set.
+Even with substantial computational resources, finding one of these points is daunting.

-* The situation in which we find ourselves is remarkably similar to that of a bacterium in a sparse landscape with isolated food sources.
+The situation in which we find ourselves is remarkably similar to that of a bacterium exploring an environment with sparse food resources.
+Or identifying the conformation of a protein having the lowest potential energy.

-* Figure?

-* One idea, then, is to simply mimic a random walk algorithm, changing parameters randomly by a little bit each time, and seeing how the new parameters perform on the training set.

-* However, we saw in the module on bacterial exploration (link) that this is a bad way of searching a space with a goal.
-Instead, bacteria have evolved to move in the direction of best improvement.

-* This idea inspires the most common approach for determining parameters in a neural network, called **gradient descent**.
-For a given choice of parameters, we make a small change to these parameters "moving in the best direction" -- i.e., which produces the greatest decrease in mean RMSD between the object vectors and their true vectors.
-(Need terms for this.)

-* This approach is analogous to a bacterium constantly reorienting itself in the direction of greatest increase in attractant concentration to swim toward a goal.

-* But what parameters should we start with?
-We will choose them randomly and then run our gradient descent algorithm until we stop being able to make improvements to the mean RMSD on our training data.

-* Then, we continue to re-run gradient descent using a variety of different randomly chosen parameters.
-This is akin to spreading multiple bacteria across a space to explore.
+Our idea, then, is to borrow what we have learned in this course, and apply a *local search* algorithm to explore the parameter space.
+As with *ab initio* structure prediction, we could make a variety of small changes to the parameter values, and then update our current parameters to the ones producing the greatest decrease in mean RMSD between output and classification vectors.
+We continue this process until this mean RMSD stops decreasing.
+This idea serves as the foundation for the most popular approach for determining parameters for a neural network, called **gradient descent**.

+**STOP:** How can we avoid getting stuck in a local minimum?
+What does a local minimum mean in the context of parameter search?

-* In the end, we simply take the choice of parameters minimizing mean RMSD over all of the different runs of gradient descent.
-There are modifications of gradient descent used in practice, but none make great improvements over this idea.
+To avoid getting stuck in a *local minimum*, we then run this local search algorithm for many different randomly chosen initial parameters.
+In the end, we take the choice of parameters minimizing mean RMSD over all of the different runs of gradient descent.

+Many modifications of gradient descent have been developed, but all are based on the core idea of local search.

 ## A reflection on deep learning

 * Deep learning is, without a doubt, a great idea.

-* But at the same time, it has its drawbacks.
-Interpretability and energy resources.

 * Sometimes, DL has produced a landmark development that wipes away the competition, like with Alphafold that we mentioned in a previous module (link).
 The hope is that there will be more developments like it.